metacpan/metacpan-cpan-extracted/distros/M/Math-Roman/README.md

 ## '0'-'9' as tokens

 0-9 in the token set produce wrong results in new() if the given argument consists only of 0-9.
-That is because first a BigInt is tried to be constructed, and in this case, would succeed.
+That is because first a Math::BigInt is tried to be constructed, and in this case, would succeed.

 ## Reporting bugs